 Here is a question worth putting to your leadership team: if your ITSM operation was performing well, how would you know?

-According to a 2024 AXELOS survey, only 48% of enterprises rated their ITSM competencies as “good” or “great.”
-The other 52% knew something was off but could not precisely articulate what good would look like or how far away they were from it.
+According to a 2024 AXELOS survey, only 48% of enterprises rated their ITSM competencies as good or great.
+In other words, more than half knew something was off but could not precisely articulate what good would look like or how far away they were from it.
 That ambiguity is expensive.
 You cannot close a gap you have not defined.

 What Monday Morning Looks Like in a Mature ITSM Operation

 Picture this.
 It is 8:30am on Monday.
-Your IT lead opens their dashboard and in 90 seconds they have a complete view of the week ahead.
+Your IT lead opens their dashboard.
+In 90 seconds they have a complete view of the week ahead.

 The backlog is stable.
-Not zero, because a healthy service desk always has work in the queue, but the number is predictable and trending in the right direction.
+Not zero, a healthy service desk always has work in the queue, but the number is predictable and trending in the right direction.
 Weekend incidents were handled through an automated triage process.
-Anything that required human attention was escalated to an on-call engineer, resolved, and documented before the team arrived this morning.
+Anything that required human attention was escalated, resolved, and documented before the team arrived this morning.

 There are three change requests scheduled for this week.
 Two are pre-approved standard changes that require no review.
-One is a normal change submitted on Friday and already reviewed by the single named approver it needed.
+One is a normal change submitted on Friday, already reviewed by the single named approver it needed.
 It is cleared to proceed on Wednesday.

 The IT Director does not spend Monday morning in meetings about last week’s incidents.
-They spend it reviewing the monthly service improvement report and preparing a brief for the CFO on how IT investment is delivering measurable outcomes for the business.
+Instead, they spend it reviewing the monthly service improvement report and preparing a brief for the CFO on how IT investment is delivering measurable outcomes for the business.

 The 6 Characteristics of a Mature ITSM Operation

-In a mature operation, KPIs are not something you build on Friday afternoon before a leadership meeting.
-They are live, always on, and visible to anyone who needs them.
+In a mature operation, KPIs are live, always on, and visible to anyone who needs them.
+They are not something you build on Friday afternoon before a leadership meeting.

 The five metrics a mature ITSM operation tracks without exception: